Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Introduction

-To achieve dynamic budget allocation, emerging budget-adaptive PEFT methods like AdaLoRA~\cite{zhang2023adaloraadaptivebudgetallocation}, ElaLoRA~\cite{chang2025elalora}, and DiffoRA~\cite{DBLP:journals/corr/abs-2502-08905} proposed multi-stage paradigms with sequential optimization and budget adjustment phases, as detailed in Appendix~\ref{Appendix:related work}.
+To achieve dynamic budget allocation, emerging budget-adaptive PEFT methods like AdaLoRA~\citep{zhang2023adaloraadaptivebudgetallocation}, ElaLoRA~\citep{chang2025elalora}, and DiffoRA~\citep{DBLP:journals/corr/abs-2502-08905} proposed multi-stage paradigms with sequential optimization and budget adjustment phases.
 Such decoupled optimization may create misalignment between fine-tuning objectives and budget allocation.
 Moreover, the inherent complexity of multi-stage designs introduces substantial computational overhead and engineering challenges, limiting their practicality for continual learning systems.

-To address these issues, we propose OA-Adapter, a novel parameter-efficient approach for continual learning in LLMs.
+We propose OA-Adapter to address these issues, a novel parameter-efficient approach for continual learning in LLMs.
 Instead of manually assigning a fixed budget, OA-Adapter automatically adjusts the parameter budget for each task and layer based on the task difficulty and model capacity.
-To the best of our knowledge, this is the first work to integrate budget adaptation into parameter-efficient fine-tuning for continual learning in LLMs.

-Our key contributions are as follows: \begin{itemize} \item We propose OA-Adapter, a novel parameter-efficient approach for continual learning in LLMs that unifies dynamic budget adaptation with orthogonal subspace learning in a single end-to-end training stage. \item We design a dynamic bottleneck dimension adaptation mechanism that simultaneously allocates an efficient parameter budget and optimizes task objectives without misalignment. \item We establish orthogonal constraints between the parameter subspace of the current task and the dynamically allocated parameter subspaces of historical tasks, effectively preserving previously acquired knowledge while coordinating with the dynamic dimension adaptation. \item Experimental results demonstrate that OA-Adapter outperforms state-of-the-art methods in both accuracy and parameter efficiency.
-OA-Adapter achieves higher average accuracy with \(58.5\%\) fewer parameters on the standard CL benchmark and maintains its advantages on a larger benchmark comprising 15 tasks. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We propose OA-Adapter, a novel parameter-efficient approach for continual learning in LLMs that unifies dynamic budget adaptation with orthogonal subspace learning in an end-to-end training stage.
+To the best of our knowledge, this is the first work to integrate budget adaptation into parameter-efficient fine-tuning for continual learning in LLMs. \item We design a dynamic bottleneck dimension adaptation mechanism that simultaneously allocates an efficient parameter budget and optimizes task objectives without misalignment. \item We demonstrate that the parameter budget requirements in continual learning vary with task difficulty and position in the training sequence, and that the budget requirements of parameters in different layers vary, which emphasizes the necessity of our approach. \item Experimental results demonstrate that OA-Adapter outperforms state-of-the-art methods in both accuracy and parameter efficiency.
+OA-Adapter achieves higher average accuracy with \(58.5\%\) fewer parameters on the standard CL benchmark and maintains its advantages on two larger benchmarks comprising 15 tasks. \end{itemize}